alwoelwer/Cuisines-Classification-by-Ingredients/README.md

 # Cuisines-Classification-by-Ingredients
-The basis of this project is formed by two datasets which obtain a listing of the ingredients used for dishes of different cuisines.
-In file *cusine_classification* (both available as [cusine_classification.html](cusine_classification.html) and [cusine_classification.ipynb](cusine_classification.ipynb)), we show the processing and analysis of the data as well as the classification of dishes to country-specific cuisines based on their ingredients.
+In *cusine_classification* (available as [cusine_classification.html](cusine_classification.html) and [cusine_classification.ipynb](cusine_classification.ipynb)), we show the processing and analysis of two datasets which contain ingredients of dishes of different cuisines.
+Furthermore, we apply classification algorithms to classify dishes to country-specific cuisines based on their ingredients.

 ## Software